FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/r_st_ConnectDirectTransferSites.md

 2. Search for the `ConnectDirectTransferAgent` parameters.

-3. Set `ConnectDirectTransferAgent.transfersFolder` to the full path of the directory for the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server to use for the Connect:Direct transfers.
-The directory must be shared between the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> and the Connect:Direct servers, and the path should be the same on both.
-Verify that <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> has full permissions for the directory.
+3. Set `ConnectDirectTransferAgent.transfersFolder` to the full path of the directory for the {{< SecureTransport/componentshortname >}} Server to use for the Connect:Direct transfers.
+The directory must be shared between the {{< SecureTransport/componentshortname >}} and the Connect:Direct servers, and the path should be the same on both.
+Verify that {{< SecureTransport/componentshortname >}} has full permissions for the directory.

     > **Note:**
     >